Home

 Can the tree be saved?

-If there are loose branches hanging in the tree, as in this photo of a pine above, cordon off the area below immediately!
+If there are loose branches hanging in the tree, cordon off the area below immediately!
 A branch hitting a person or property can inflict serious harm!

 Other issues to consider are the overall balance of the weight of remaining limbs.
 Is the tree now lopsided with respect to weight?
 Would a thorough pruning correct the weight balance so that it no longer a liability for falling over at some point in the future?